influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 * **Queries per second for moderate queries.** Queries vary widely in their impact on the system.
 For simple or complex queries, we recommend testing and adjusting the suggested requirements as needed.
 See [query guidelines](#query-guidelines) for details.

-> We recommend no more than 50 databases per host to prevent file handler issues on your OS.
-Please contact us at <presales-support@influxdata.com> for assistance tuning your system.
+> We recommend no more than 50 databases per host to prevent OS file handler issues.
+Please contact <presales-support@influxdata.com> for assistance tuning your system.

 ## InfluxDB Enterprise cluster guidelines